 15. Improves Sleep

-Studies indicate that endurance exercise in the morning can make it easier for you to International Sports Medicine Journal “Effects of endurance and strength acute exercise on night sleep quality” View Source .
+Studies indicate that endurance exercise in the morning can make it easier for you to fall and stay asleep International Sports Medicine Journal “Effects of endurance and strength acute exercise on night sleep quality” View Source .
 It’s also going to improve the overall quality of your sleep.

 Like the people in the study, I felt more relaxed and rested after just two days of running.
 I fully believe that daily running has helped me fall asleep faster and stay asleep throughout the night!